How to Transfer Property Ownership in Pakistan: Step-by-Step Guide

 Step 1: Prepare Documents

-First, visit a stamp vendor to prepare all the legally required documents for transfer.
+First, visit a stamp vendor to obtain all legally required documents for the transfer.

 For this purpose, stamp paper vendors require documents such as an Allotment letter and CNICs of the Donor, Donee, and witnesses.

-After preparing the legal papers, sign the register where your entries are on the list with the stamp vendor.
-Then, get the legal stamp papers notarized and signed.
+After preparing the legal papers, sign the register listing your entries with the stamp vendor.
+Then, get the legal stamp papers notarised and signed.

 Step 2: Execute the Gift Deed